Want more organic traffic from the search engines?

-Always remember that your site is the first thing your target audience get connected to before taking other valuable actions like purchasing products and services or subscribing to your email list.
-The UX design of your website will decide whether your target audience want to make your brand relatable.
+Always remember that your site is the first thing your target audience gets connected to before taking other valuable actions like purchasing products and services or subscribing to your email list.
+The UX design of your website will decide whether your target audience wants to make your brand relatable.

 Use Google Search Console to Uncover traffic opportunities

-Google Search Console is one of my favourite SEO tools.
+Google Search Console is one of my favorite SEO tools.

 Most SEO tools out there do not provide accurate data when it comes to organic search traffic and rankings.
 But, Google Search Console is a tool developed by Google and the data comes straight from them.

 Although GSC is commonly used to find out technical SEO issues like indexing, crawling, manual actions, and usability, but you can also use it to uncover organic traffic opportunities.